 If you are not covered by a specific taxi insurance policy and you are engaging in the practice of acting as a taxi, then your general car insurance policy will not cover you and you will be charged with driving without insurance.

 You must have a specific taxi insurance policy as a normal car policy is considered inadequate.
-If you do not have adequate insurance (or your insurance is void by another offence) then you face a maximum fine is £5,000 and 6 or possibly 8 penalty points.
+If you do not have adequate insurance (or your insurance is void by another offence) then you face a maximum fine is £5,000 and six or possibly eight penalty points.

 Courts often view this harshly and you could also receive a ban and have your taxi licence revoked.